TL;DR

 Use both when:

-Cursor is a tool you work with.
-Codex is a tool you delegate to.
+Cursor is a tool you work with in the editor.
+Codex is a tool you can run locally or delegate to cloud tasks.
 Cursor keeps you in the loop at every step with inline diffs and visual feedback.
-Codex takes the task off your plate entirely and comes back with a PR.
+Codex can take the task off your plate and come back with a reviewable diff.

 Neither replaces the other.
 The best TypeScript workflow in 2026 uses both: Cursor for the hands-on work where you need speed and control, Codex for the backlog items where you need throughput and isolation.